telegex/telegex/README.md

 config :telegex, Telegex.Caller, adapter: Telegex.Caller.ReqAdapter
 ```

-You can also choose `HTTPoisonAdapter` as the adapter.
+You can also choose `HTTPoison` as the client.

 Pass options to the adapter, such as timeout: